mtakahiro/gsf/docs/_build/html/_sources/parameters.rst.txt

    * - AGE
      - str
      - Set of age pixels, lookback time, in Gyr.
 Comma-separated.
+   * - AGEFIX
+     - str
+     - (Optional) Subset of age pixels that are used in fitting.
+Lookback time, in Gyr.
+Comma-separated.
    * - TAU0
      - int
      - Length for star formation of each age pixel, in Gyr (0.01 to 20Gyr).
 If 99, CSP is applied.
 If negative, SSP is applied.